 /Two lines crossed out by me Lebedev (signature)/

 There were many items in the tent.
-Near the entrance of the tent, which seems to have been opened, lay the stove inside its case.
+Near the entrance of the tent, which I believe was open, lay the stove inside its case.
 The pipes of the latter were inside the stove, which indicates that the stove was not attempted to be

 taken out , lit although outside the tent on the rear end end in the snow I found a log, undoubtedly intended for the stove.